Dtn09/Discord-AI-Chatbot/README.md

 - WaveNet voices: **1 million characters/month** (better quality)
 - Standard voices: **4 million characters/month** (basic quality)

+#### Intelligent Auto-TTS
+The bot can automatically add voice messages to responses when appropriate!

+**How to Enable:**
+1. Use `/tts-auto` in any channel to toggle automatic TTS
+2. The bot will intelligently detect when to generate speech

+**Auto-TTS Activates When:**
+- You ask questions (What, How, Why, When, Where, etc.)
+- You use trigger words like "read", "speak", "tell me", "say", "explain"
+- The response is conversational and friendly
+- Response is concise (under 500 characters for voice quality)

+**Auto-TTS Automatically Skips:**
+- Code blocks or technical content with backticks
+- Very long responses (keeps voice messages manageable)
+- Lists, tables, or structured data
+- Messages with anti-trigger words like "don't read", "no audio"

+**Toggle Controls:**
+- `/tts-auto` - Enable/disable for current channel
+- Settings are per-channel (each channel has independent control)
+- Uses the default voice configured (German Chirp 3 HD Alnilam)

 #### TTS Commands
 - `/tts text voice` - Generate speech with voice presets
 - `/tts-voices` - List all available voices and view usage